ArtinJ2008/LUCAS/docs/02-scientific-integrity.md

 - energy or an explicitly stated thermodynamic reservoir; and
 - boundary fluxes and source/sink terms.

-For a conserved quantity \(Q\), report a normalized closure residual:
+For a conserved quantity $Q$, report a normalized closure residual:

 $$
 \epsilon_Q(t) =